ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 ## Still to be done

-[x] Add pygments rendering and associated functions to handle it.
-The
-    advantage over hightlight.js is that it doesn't require JS to do the highlighting; it's done purely in HTML/CSS.
-[x] Add template overrides directories.  i.e. a list of directories that can
-    override what's in the theme.
-The idea is to have a shared theme for a site, but then the site can override specific templates as it sees fit without having to copy the theme.
-Could get messy?
-[x] Re-do the static dir options so that we can have multiple ones; separate
-    out the theme's static dir into a `theme-dir` option that will replace the `templates-dir` option.
 [ ] Find some way to cache the word count of a document so that it doesn't get
     recalculated all the time (performance)
 [ ] Document how to make it all work.